cda-tum/mqt-ddsim/docs/source/simulators/UnitarySimulator.rst

 Available backend in the provider :code:`DDSIMProvider`:

-- :code:`unitary_simulator` to simulate and sample from the resulting state
+- :code:`unitary_simulator` to combine the gates/operations in the circuit into one unitary.

 Usage as Standalone Executable
 ##############################

 .. warning::
-    The path framework simulator is not exposed as standalone executable.
+    The unitary simulator is not exposed as standalone executable.